Fiscal 2019 results: Achieved sales and profit growth; raised year-end dividend by ¥2

 Completed the second year of GD2020 medium-term management plan

-We are now midway through the middle year of our three-year medium-term management plan, the Grand Design 2020 (GD2020), which we launched in fiscal 2018.
-GD2020 is positioned as the framework through which we will fortify our business foundations by redefining our core strengths and deploying a growth strategy based on original approaches, which will enable us to make new strides forward in the next decade, the 2020s.
-The entire Yokohama Rubber Group is working together to achieve GD2020’s numerical targets for fiscal 2020?sales revenues of \700 billion, operating profit of \70 billion, an operating profit margin of 10%, a debt/equity ratio of 0.6, and ROE of 10%.
+We have now completed two years of our three-year medium-term management plan, the Grand Design 2020 (GD2020), which was launched at the start of fiscal 2018.
+GD2020 is positioned as the framework through which we will fortify our business foundations by redefining our core strengths and deploying a growth strategy based on original approaches, which will enable us to make new strides forward in the 2020s.
+During fiscal 2019, we energetically implemented the growth strategies in each of our businesses to generate the momentum that will propel us into fiscal 2020.
+At the same time, we strengthened our management foundations in such areas as ESG and work-style reforms.

-The Yokohama Rubber Group will continue to steadily implement its GD2020 strategies and initiatives while striving to be an indispensable partner to customers around the world.
+In fiscal 2020, we will continue our efforts to achieve the goals of our GD2020 medium-term plan and to be indispensable partner to customers around the world.
 We look forward to the continued understanding and support of our shareholders as we work toward achieving these goals.